Al Joudi v. Bush: Boumediene v. Bush

-On June 12, 2008 the United States Supreme Court ruled, in Boumediene v.
+On June 12, 2008, the United States Supreme Court ruled, in Boumediene v.
 Bush, that the Military Commissions Act could not remove the right for Guantanamo captives to access the US Federal Court system.
 And all previous Guantanamo captives' habeas petitions were eligible to be re-instated.

-The judges considering the captives' habeas petitions would be considering whether the evidence used to compile the allegations the men and boys were enemy combatants justified a classification of "enemy combatant".
+The Supreme Court decision did not define "enemy combatant", according to U.S. District Judge Richard J. Leon, who indicated that in his case involving Guantanamo Bay detainees, he would issue a ruling on whether they were enemy combatants before holding hearings to evaluate the evidence against them.

 Repatriated captives seeking relief

-On 17 April 2007 the United States Department of Justice moved to dismiss several hundred habeas petitions because the captives had been set free, repatriated, or died in custody.
+On April 17, 2007, the United States Department of Justice moved to dismiss several hundred habeas petitions because the captives had been set free, repatriated, or died in custody.

 Majid Abdulla Al Joudi and Abdulla Mohammad Al Ghanmi were among those the DoJ requested to be dismissed.

 US District Court Judge Thomas F. Hogan list this petition as one where former captives were entitled to seek relief for their detention.
+On March 26, 2008, Judge Gladys Kessler ruled that the court had no habeas jurisdiction over petitioners no longer in custody, as the petitioners failed to show the continued existence of a case or controversy.
+The petition was dismissed as moot.